cvisionai/Tator-Native/doc/build_windows.md

 Static libraries
 ----------------

-To simplify distribution, Boost, Qt and OpenCV must be built as static libraries on Windows.
+To simplify distribution, Boost and Qt must be built as static libraries on Windows.
 It is recommended to download compiled Boost binaries for your compiler if they are available, which typically include static libraries.
-Most likely Qt and OpenCV will need to be built from scratch; see detailed instructions below.
+Most likely Qt will need to be built from scratch; see detailed instructions below.

-**IMPORTANT: Make sure that you build Qt and OpenCV with the same compiler you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**
+**IMPORTANT: Make sure that you build Qt with the same compiler you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**

 Building static Qt on Windows